Paymo Logo

 • Reviews.
 Read what other people say about these tools.
 Look for recent reviews on independent platforms like Capterra, G2, SoftwareforPM, and Software Advice.
 Pay special attention to people who have reviewed the product and work in the same industry or have similar workflows and business models to your organization.

 • Awards.
 The best products win awards!
-Look through the project management software’s website and see what accolades they have picked up over the years.
+Look through the project management software’s website to see what accolades it has received over the years.

 • Customization.
 Inevitably, not all tools will fully suit your needs in terms of functionality or even design.
 But some offer you the possibility of adding integrations, hiding or reordering feature options according to how often they’re used, and even creating personalized branding for workspaces.
 As a heads-up, many people prefer a PM tool that listens to their users’ feature suggestions, so be on the lookout for this when you’re reading the reviews.